Walt Disney World Dining Plan

 The Disney Dining Plan is accepted at over 100 quick service and table service restaurants throughout Walt Disney World including character dining.
 You can also purchase snacks from outdoor food carts and other locations selling frozen ice cream novelties, popcorn and Coca-Cola® products.

 Sometimes Disney run promotions when the standard dining plan is included at no charge, usually late summer/early fall during the quiet season

 When you book your Disney vacation package, you can purchase a dining plan for each member of your party for the duration of your stay as part of your Magic Your Way ticket package.

 You are then allocated a certain number of different meal type credits, depending on the dining plan you have purchased.
-For example the normal plan gives you one snack, one quick service meal and one table service meal for each night of your vacation but you don’t have to use them in a particular order.
+For example the normal plan gives you one snack and two quick service meals for each night of your vacation but you don’t have to use them in a particular order.
 They are allocated across the whole duration of your stay.

 When looking for snack options, just look out for the Disney Dining Plan logo.

 When you arrive at the restaurant or food outlet, at the time of placing your meal or snack order, you redeem the appropriate meal type credit against your dining plan allowance.
 From February 2018 you can also redeem your credits using Disney’s Mobile Ordering.

 Your receipt then shows the remaining balance of each meal type.
 At any time, you can contact the hotel concierge for an up to date balance.